Jessica Hsuan: Career

 She changed her contract to a "per-series" in late 2006, after it was disclosed that she had not renewed her current contract.

 In 2017, Hsuan played a leading role in TVB series My Unfair Lady (Chinese: 不懂撒嬌的女人).
 She won the My Favorite TVB Actress (also known as Malaysia's TV Queen) at the TVB Star Awards in Malaysia in 2017 for her performance in this series, her first leading actress award since 1999.

 Louis Koo's film production company, One Cool Film Production, was able to acquire the rights of the series A Step into the Past in 2015 and adapt to the big screen - Back to the Past.
 Production for the film officially wrapped on 7 July 2019.
 Hsuan will play a role in the movie.

+Hsuan also played the role of Leslie Lam in Hong Kong Disneyland's theme ride Ant-Man and The Wasp: Nano Battle!.

-Frequently Acting as Hostage in TV Drama and Films
+Frequently acting as hostage in television series and films

-Among the TV drama and films Hsuan starred in, she was frequently "kipnapped" in the stories.
+Among the TV drama and films Hsuan starred in, she was frequently "kidnapped" in the stories.
 This has drawn the attention of internet users in Hong Kong.
 Occasionally she was known as the "Queen of hostage" (人質王).
 Nevertheless, she always survived in the end.